patrols the shallow northland harbours

 - Main Threats

 - Entanglement in fishing gear.
 Boat strikes.
 Pollution (PCBs, heavy metals).
-Disturbance from tourism and vessel traffic.
-The New Zealand population is estimated at fewer than 200 individuals, making them highly vulnerable.
+Disturbance from tourism and vessel traffic affects survival.

 - Population

-- While abundant globally, the New Zealand population is estimated at fewer than 200 individuals.
-Every single member of the pod is vital to the survival of the lineage, making them highly vulnerable to local threats like boat strikes and pollution.
+- New Zealand population estimated at fewer than 200 individuals.
+Every member vital to survival of lineage making them highly vulnerable.

 - Conservation Status

-The New Zealand orca is not merely a killer whale.
-It is a member of a highly specialised, local culture that has developed hunting techniques found nowhere else on Earth.
-While orca globally are famous for their intelligence, the New Zealand population is distinguished by its specific, high-risk appetite for sharks and rays.
-Observing a pod of orca in a shallow North Island harbour like the Waitematā or Whangārei is to watch a tactical strike team at work.
-They have learned to pin rays against the muddy seafloor, carefully avoiding the venomous barbs, and have even been filmed flipping sharks upside down to induce tonic immobility, a state of temporary paralysis, before consuming them.
-This level of learned behaviour is passed down through generations, making the New Zealand orca a distinct ecotype with its own sophisticated culinary tradition.
+Fatal injury risk from powerful tail flukes and teeth.
+New Zealand orca is not merely killer whale.
+Member of highly specialised, local culture.
+Developed hunting techniques found nowhere else on Earth.
+While orca globally famous for intelligence, New Zealand population distinguished by specific, high-risk appetite for sharks and rays.
+Observing pod in shallow North Island harbour like Waitematā or Whangārei is to watch tactical strike team at work.
+Learned to pin rays against muddy seafloor.
+Carefully avoiding venomous barbs.
+Filmed flipping sharks upside down to induce tonic immobility.
+State of temporary paralysis before consuming them.
+Level of learned behaviour passed down through generations.
+Making New Zealand orca distinct ecotype with sophisticated culinary tradition.

-Physically, the orca is the largest and most powerful member of the dolphin family, a six-to-eight-tonne masterpiece of aquatic engineering.
-Its striking black-and-white colouration serves as high-contrast camouflage, breaking up its silhouette in the shifting light of the coastal waters.
-The most iconic feature is the dorsal fin, which in adult males can reach a towering 1.8 metres in height, a vertical black blade that commands immediate attention when it breaks the surface.
-They are exceptionally fast, capable of hitting speeds over fifty kilometres an hour when in pursuit of prey.
-However, their physical power is secondary to their social cohesion.
-Orca live in matrilineal pods led by elder females, who hold the collective memory of the pod, knowing exactly where to find food during lean seasons and how to navigate the complex geography of the New Zealand coastline.
+Physically, orca is largest and most powerful member of dolphin family.
+Six-to-eight-tonne masterpiece of aquatic engineering.
+Striking black-and-white colouration serves as high-contrast camouflage.
+Breaking up silhouette in shifting light of coastal waters.
+Most iconic feature is dorsal fin.
+In adult males can reach towering 1.8 metres in height.
+Vertical black blade commands immediate attention when breaking surface.
+Exceptionally fast.
+Capable of hitting speeds over fifty kilometres an hour in pursuit of prey.
+Physical power secondary to social cohesion.
+Orca live in matrilineal pods led by elder females.
+Hold collective memory of pod.
+Knowing exactly where to find food during lean seasons.
+How to navigate complex geography of New Zealand coastline.

-Despite their apex status, the New Zealand orca population is nationally critical and faces a precarious future.
-With fewer than two hundred individuals, they are highly vulnerable to the cumulative effects of human activity.
-Because they hunt in shallow, coastal areas, they are at constant risk of boat strikes and entanglement in fishing gear.
-Furthermore, as apex predators, they suffer from bioaccumulation, the buildup of toxins and heavy metals in their blubber as they consume prey that has been exposed to pollution.
-Even a single death in a pod can disrupt the social fabric and the transfer of knowledge that has sustained the population for thousands of years.
+Despite apex status, New Zealand orca population is nationally critical.
+Faces precarious future.
+Fewer than two hundred individuals.
+Highly vulnerable to cumulative effects of human activity.
+Hunt in shallow, coastal areas.
+Constant risk of boat strikes and entanglement in fishing gear.
+As apex predators, suffer from bioaccumulation.
+Buildup of toxins and heavy metals in blubber as they consume prey exposed to pollution.
+Single death in pod can disrupt social fabric.
+Transfer of knowledge sustained population for thousands of years.

-Conservation for the New Zealand orca is a matter of protecting their specialised habitats and ensuring the health of the entire marine food web.
-They are the barometers of our ocean's health.
-If the orca are thriving, it means the rays, sharks, and fish populations are in balance.
-To encounter a pod of orca is to witness the peak of marine evolution, a combination of raw power, profound intelligence, and deep social loyalty.
-They do not just live in the water.
-They master it.
-Whether they are silently gliding through a misty fjord or surging through a busy urban harbour, the orca remains the ultimate authority of the New Zealand deep.
+Conservation for New Zealand orca is matter of protecting specialised habitats.
+Ensuring health of entire marine food web.
+Barometers of ocean's health.
+If orca thriving, rays, sharks, and fish populations in balance.
+To encounter pod of orca is to witness peak of marine evolution.
+Combination of raw power, profound intelligence, and deep social loyalty.
+Do not just live in water.
+Master it.
+Silently gliding through misty fjord or surging through busy urban harbour.
+Orca remains ultimate authority of New Zealand deep.